 Leave the M5 at Junction 27, and follow the road past Barnstaple, Bideford and straight into Bude on the Atlantic Highway.
 You can also spend longer on the M5 and leave the motorway at Exeter.
 If you don’t have SatNav, the AA route planner is a useful tool to plan your trip.

 National Express coaches

 From the North, the London Paddington to Plymouth route is a fast and reliable service.
 Alight at Exeter Bus Station.
 (In the summer months, National Express run a direct Coach from London to Bude).
 From Exeter Bus Station, local bus companies operate the 6 and 6A service which runs from Exeter to Okehampton, and then onto Bude.
 Alight at The Strand, which is opposite TSB bank.
-Click here to book a coach, or check times and prices.

 From the North, the London Paddington to Penzance line is a fast and reliable service.
 Alight at Exeter St David’s Station.
 From Exeter St David’s, First and Western Greyhound operate the 6 and 6A services which run from outside the station to Okehampton, and then onto Bude.
 Alight at The Strand, which is opposite TSB bank.
-Click here to book a train, or check times and prices.

 You can use the local bus service to get to many areas of Cornwall and Devon.
 For example, there are regular services from Bude to Boscastle, Tintagel, Camelford, Newquay, Padstow, Truro and many other places in-between.
 Click here to see our handy page on bus travel.

 A handful of excellent local taxi companies operate in and around Bude.
 Ideal for shorter trips, they are especially useful to reach those walking and picnic spots where public transport is absent.
 They are popular with walkers, who can then also relax with a pint and no driving responsibilities!
 Click here to see local taxi information.